Priyanshu-511/SocioApps/README.md

 - visit https://socioapps.onrender.com/ on your browser

-### note: It may be take more time to start due to inactivity timeout on render
+### note: It may be take more time to start due to inactivity timeout on render.